-The school's ADA Specialist reserves the right to request additional information should the documentation provided be insufficient in diagnosing and describing the disability or in providing enough information to determine academic accommodations.
+The school's ADA Specialist/Vice President of Academics & Career Pathways reserves the right to request additional information should the documentation provided be insufficient in diagnosing and describing the disability or in providing enough information to determine academic accommodations.
 If there is an additional cost for this documentation, Pinnacle Career Institute may be responsible for these additional costs.